izzeddin62/alu-higher_level_programming/python-input_output/README.md

 defines a class Student that defines a student
 ### 10-student.py
 defines a class Student that defines a student that implements a to_json with argument attr
+### 11-student.py
+defines a class Student that defines a student that implement serialize and deserialize methods